-The Venice Fellowships is a unique opportunity for students and volunteers to spend a month in Venice during one of the world’s most significant art and architecture biennales.
+The Venice Fellowships is a unique opportunity for students, graduates and researchers to spend a month in Venice during one of the world’s most significant art and architecture biennales.

 How does it work?